haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/displaying-data/tree/tree.md

 The 'Add' triggers should be placed above the tree container area.
 (Note: the outline of the container is not always needed.)
 <br><br>
 There are two types of items that can be added:<br><br>
 <strong>1.
 A Group item </strong> This is the parent item, which means there can be children.
-Example: a folder for the media {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} or a new {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %}.
+Example: a folder for the media {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} or a new {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %}.
 The group item can also be added to another parent group.
 This allows for n-level tree.
 <br><br>
 <strong>2.
 An item </strong> This is the child.
 Example: a media item or a sub-category.
 The child item will be added to whichever parent is selected or to the same parent as sibling.
 <br>